Undergraduate Courses in Computer Science (CS)

 2304.
 Introduction to Computer Science.
 3(3-0)

 Introduction to computer systems, problem solving methods and algorithm development.
 Structured programming using a programming language such as C. Designing, coding, debugging and documenting programs using techniques of software development cycle.
-Prerequisites: MATH 1314 or equivalent.
+Prerequisites: MATH 1314.

 2310.
 Object-Oriented Software Engineering.
 3(3-0)

 Introduction to objects, object-oriented analysis and modeling, object-oriented design, implementation using an object-oriented language, such as C++.
 Prerequisite: CSEN 2328.

 Algorithm analysis, lists, stacks, queues, trees, hashing, priority queues, sorting, graph algorithms and algorithm design.
 Prerequisite: CSEN 2304.

 2330.
 Assembly Language and Computer Organization.
 3(3-0)

 Basic concepts of computer systems and computer architecture.
 Machine instructions and basic data types.
 Representation of information.
 Arithmetic and logical operations.
 Addressing operands in storage.
 Assembly language programming.
 Prerequisite: CSEN 2304.

 In addition to the listed prerequisite for the following 4000 series courses, a student must have an overall grade point average of 2.0 or higher.

 File and database organization techniques.
 Network, hierarchical and relational data models.
 Normalization.
 Commercially-available DBMS.
 Query languages.
 DBMS design and implementation.

 Man-machine communication in graphical form.
 Graphics hardware and software.
 Use of a commercial graphics package.
 Representation and manipulation of two-and three-dimensional data.
 Use of color.
 Prerequisites: CSEN 2304 and MATH 1348.